 Tax Law for Selling Real Estate

-If you live in a house for two of the previous five years, you owe little or no taxes on its sale.
+If you live in a house for two of the previous five years, you might owe little or no taxes on its sale.
 Knowing the tax laws can make a considerable difference in the tax picture when you sell a building, whether it’s your residence or a property that was previously your residence.

 Betting on the house: Rules for property sales